Thursday, September 19, 2013

 I made seafood risotto.

-After dinner, Sam got some messages and then he asked me if 5 for $350 was good?
+After dinner, Sam got some messages and then he asked me if 5 points for $350 was good?

 “Sounds good.”